Place

 Information Kiosk/Bulletin Board, Parking - Auto, Parking - Bus/RV, Toilet - Vault/Composting, Trailhead

-After hiking all night, on the morning of May 28, 1754, Lt.
-Col. George Washington met with his American Indian allies who led his to the secluded spot where the French were camped.
-He planned to surround the party of French soldiers and find out what they were up to.
-However, while getting into position a shot was fired.
-Washington order the Virginia soldiers with him to open fire.
-After 15 minutes the French surrendered.
+After hiking through the rainy night, on the morning of May 28th, 1754, Washington with forty men, met with his native allies who led him to the secluded spot where the French soldiers were camping.
+The plan was to surround the party of French and find out what they were up to.
+However, while getting into position, a shot, still hotly debated on whether it was British or French, was fired.
+Washington will order the Virginian soldiers to open fire.

-In the confusion that followed, the wounded French commander, Ensign Jumonville, was attacked by one of Washington’s American Indian allies, and killed.
+Once the smoke clears, 17 of the French are dead wounded, and the rest surrender to the Virginians.
+In the confusion that followed, the wounded French commander, Ensign Jumonville, was attacked and killed by one of Washington’s American Indian allies, Tanaghrisson (aka Half-King).

 Fort Necessity National Battlefield